 \subsubsection{Anchor Placement}

 A satellite constellation is a group of satellites with the same function and with similar orbits.
 The way the orbits of the satellites are designed has a large influence on the coverage of the system.
 The most important parameters in constellation design are the orbit height, inclination angle, and constellation size \cite{prol2022position}.
 A higher orbit has the advantage of being able to cover a larger area but increases the free space pathloss, propagation delay, and launch cost.
 The inclination angle is the angle between the orbital plane and the equatorial plane.
-The inclination has a large influence on where on Earth the coverage is optimized \cite{ma2020hybrid}.
+The inclination greatly influences where on Earth the coverage is optimized \cite{ma2020hybrid}.
 Polar orbits have an inclination angle close to 90\degree.
 They require the least amount of satellites to reach global coverage.
 However, the coverage is highest in the polar regions, while the population density of Earth is not concentrated around the poles.
-Using a Walker constellation with inclined planes of 50\degree\, to 60\degree\, optimizes the coverage at the major population centers at mid-latitudes but lacks coverage at the poles, as depicted in Figure \ref{fig:constellation}.
-The selection of the constellation type depends on the use case of the system.
-A combination, mixing polar and inclined orbits, can bring the best of global coverage while optimizing the coverage at population density hotspots.

-The last parameter to optimize is the constellation size.
-To reach global coverage, multiple satellites are needed.
-The amount of satellites needed depends on how many satellites must be visible at certain locations.
-For localization purposes, often a minimum of four visible satellites is needed.
-Depending on the chosen orbit height and inclination, the number of satellites needed to reach the targeted coverage can be calculated.
+Using a Walker constellation with inclined planes of 50\degree\, to 60\degree\, optimizes the coverage at the major population centers at mid-latitudes but lacks coverage at the poles, as depicted in Fig.~\ref{fig:constellation}.
+The selection of the constellation type depends on the system's use case.
+A combination of mixed polar and inclined orbits can bring the best global coverage while optimizing the coverage at population density hotspots.
+The third parameter to optimize is the constellation size.
+The amount of satellites needed to reach global coverage depends on how many satellites must be visible at the same time for a user.
+For localization purposes, a minimum of four visible satellites is needed.
+The number of satellites needed to reach the targeted coverage can be calculated depending on the chosen orbit height and inclination.
 The authors of \cite{guan2020optimal} use a genetic algorithm to design a positioning constellation, optimizing for GDOP while minimizing constellation size.